FarronF/limerick-council-meetings/meetings/2021/04/20-Virtual Meeting of the Travel & Transportation Strategic Policy Committee/Agenda - Meeting of the Travel & Transportation Strategic Policy Committee - 20th April 2021.md

 What plans, if any, are in progress for Limerick City Centre and county town centres

-for covid mobilty, walking and cycling and pedestrianisation of streets for outdoor--- 3
+for covid mobilty, walking and cycling and pedestrianisation of streets for outdoor
+---
+3

 dining, performance and urban animation?
 How are LCCC engaging with business